boramalper/boramalper.org/blog/_posts/2022-05-29-what-i-read-this-week-2022-21.md

 - [Improved error reporting for CPython 3.10—and beyond](https://lwn.net/Articles/895587/) (LWN subscribers only, see [What's New In Python 3.10 § Better error messages](https://docs.python.org/3/whatsnew/3.10.html#better-error-messages))

-  I think "papercuts" are severly underestimated so it makes me incredibly happy that CPython devs are addressing them, especially important given that Python is the first language (and often the _only_ language) many people use.
+  I think "papercuts" are severely underestimated so it makes me incredibly happy that CPython devs are addressing them, especially important given that Python is the first language (and often the _only_ language) many people use.

 - [How To Be Successful](https://blog.samaltman.com/how-to-be-successful)